SEL3333 : File of Original Literary Work

 Assessment Rationale And Relationship

 In the commentary students will discuss the processes of drafting and any principles of selection.
-Extracts from novels and script submission need to be accompanied by a short synopsis of the entire novel, and the rationale behind the choice of extract should be discussed.
-They will also discuss any relevant information about influences and themes explored in the file.
+Extracts from novels need to be accompanied by a short synopsis, and the rationale behind the choice of extract should be discussed.
+I twill also discuss any relevant information about influences and themes explored in the file.
 It must include a bibliography of books read and events attended as evidence of research.

 The weighting of marks is 80/20 where the file of original is the dominant element, and the essay/commentary constitutes the minor element.